 Thumbnail: Photography ©piranka | iStock / Getty Images Plus.

-Tell us: Do you have a tortoiseshell cat?
-Does she have tortitude?
+Tell us: Do you have tortoiseshell cats?
+Does your tortoiseshell cat show tortitude?
 Have you ever met a male tortie?